stepanzabelin/clirio/README.md

 $ cli migration run
 ```

-Using different modules to separate unrelated commands and structure the code
+Using multiple modules to separate unrelated commands and structure the code

 ```ts
 @Module('hello')